CIAO-systems/rite/plugins/personio/README.md

 ## Importers
 ### Employees
-The `employees` importer reads the personio company employees using the Personio API v1 (useing the project [personio-rs](https://github.com/CIAO-systems/personio-rs))
+The `employees` importer reads the personio company employees using the Personio API v1 (using the project [personio-rs](https://github.com/CIAO-systems/personio-rs))
 ```xml
     <!-- ... -->
             <importer plugin="personio" name="employees">